 - Humanize your brand image through visuals that focus on people

-- Humanize your brand’s story, focusing on the journey, the motivators, and the bigger picture
+- Humanize your brand’s story, focusing on the journey, the motivators, and the value you offer to your customers

 Localize your content to make it more shareable